gemgento/rails_script/README.md

-# Rails Script
+# RailsScript

-Rails Script is a Rails-centric, object oriented, featherweight framework for writting CoffeeScript.
+RailsScript is a Rails-centric, object oriented, featherweight framework for writting CoffeeScript.
 It is optomized for the [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) and is compatible with [TurboLinks](https://github.com/rails/turbolinks).
 Using Rails controller names and actions to call JavaScript, it has never been easier to write clean, concise, and maintanable page specific JavaScript.

 ## Installation